-I am pleased to present the 2020-21 fiscal year budget.
-The total for this budget is \$91.3 million and includes \$85.0 million of resources excluding transfers between funds and \$70.8 million of expenditures excluding transfers, contingency, and reserves for future expenditures.
-This budget increased overall by 45% from the 2019-20 budget of \$63.1 million.
-This change is due to increases in capital outlay expenditures as the City is now in control of its own Parks and Transportation Systems Development Charges (SDC) programs.
-There were no SDC major projects completed during the 2019-20 fiscal year which resulted in increased beginning fund balance and capital outlay appropriations in the SDC funds.
-The parks settlement payment of \$14.3 million from the North Clackamas Parks and Recreation District (NCPRD) was received in March 2020 which boosted the resources in the Parks SDC and Parks Capital Projects Funds.
-Additionally, through General Fund savings over the past several years and including this proposed budget, the City has transferred \$9.7 million to the Facilities Capital Projects Fund, all of which was appropriated as capital outlay expenditures.
-The charts on pages 18-21 show dollar and percentage changes from the 2019-20 budget to the 2020-21 budget by fund and category as well as the total budget changes by category.
+I am pleased to present the 2021-22 fiscal year budget.
+The total for this budget is \$105 million and includes \$98 million of resources excluding transfers between funds and \$81 million of expenditures excluding transfers, contingency, and reserves for future expenditures.
+This budget increased overall by 16% from the 2020-21 budget of \$90 million.
+This change is due to increases in capital outlay expenditures and reserves as the City collect systems development charges.
+There were no major SDC projects completed during the 2020-21 fiscal year which resulted in increased beginning fund balance and capital outlay appropriations in the SDC funds.
+The General Fund is set to receive nearly \$2.5 million in American Rescue Plan dollars which will boost intergovernmental revenue significantly.
+Additionally, through General Fund savings over the past several years and including this proposed budget, the City has transferred \$12.7 million to the Facilities Capital Projects Fund, all of which was appropriated as contract services and capital outlay expenditures.